puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 External Facts
 --------------

-External facts are available only in Facter 1.7.0.
+**External facts are available only in Facter 1.7.0 and later.**

 ### What are external facts?

-External facts provide a way for a user to write a fact as either an executable, a script or structured data.
+External facts provide a way to use arbitrary executables or scripts as facts, or set facts statically with structured data.
+If you've ever wanted to write a custom fact in Perl, C, or a one-line text file, this is how.

-Extecutable facts allow you to write a fact using any programming language (even compiled languages such as C).
-Structured data plugins allow you to drop structured data formats and have them parsed as facts.

 ### Fact Locations

-Unix/Linux:
+On Unix/Linux:

     /etc/facter/facts.d

-Windows 2003:
+On Windows 2003:

     C:\Documents and Settings\All Users\Application Data\Puppetlabs\facter\facts.d

-Windows 2008:
+On Windows 2008:

     C:\ProgramData\Puppetlabs\facter\facts.d

-### Executable facts - Unix
+### Executable facts --- Unix

 Executable facts on Unix work by dropping an executable file into the standard external fact path above.

-You must ensure the script itself has its execute bit set:
+You must ensure that the script has its execute bit set:

     chmod +x /etc/facter/facts.d/myscript

-For facter to parse the output, the script must return key value pairs via STDOUT in the format:
+For Facter to parse the output, the script must return key/value pairs on STDOUT in the format:

     key1=value1
     key2=value2
     key3=value3

-Using this method, a single script can return multiple facts in one return.
+Using this format, a single script can return multiple facts in one return.

-### Executable facts - Windows
+### Executable facts --- Windows

-Executable facts on Windows work by dropping an executable file into the standard external fact path above for Windows.
-Unlike Unix, the external facter plugin expects scripts to end with a known extension.
+Executable facts on Windows work by dropping an executable file into the external fact path for your version of Windows.
+Unlike with Unix, the external facts interface expects Windows scripts to end with a known extension.
 At the moment the following extensions are supported:

--   com, exe: for binary executables.
+-   `.com` and `exe`: binary executables
--   bat: batch scripts
+-   `.bat`: batch scripts
--   ps1: PowerShell Scripts
+-   `.ps1`: PowerShell scripts

-As with Unix facts; for facter to parse the output the script must return key value pairs via STDOUT in the format:
+As with Unix facts, each script must return key/value pairs on STDOUT in the format:

     key1=value1
     key2=value2
     key3=value3

-Using this method, a single script can return multiple facts in one return.
+Using this format, a single script can return multiple facts in one return.

-### PowerShell Scripts
+#### Enabling PowerShell Scripts

-For PowerShell scripts (scripts with a ps1 extension) to work you need to make sure you have the correct execution policy set.
+For PowerShell scripts (scripts with a ps1 extension) to work, you need to make sure you have the correct execution policy set.

-You can [read an article][executionpolicy] about this to gain more detail about the impact of changing execution policy.
-Its best to understand any security implications first before making a global change to execution policy.
+[See this Microsoft TechNet article][executionpolicy] for more detail about the impact of changing execution policy.
+We recommend understanding any security implications before making a global change to execution policy.

 The simplest and safest mechanism we have found is to change the execution policy so that only remotely downloaded scripts need to be signed.
-You can change this with:
+You can set this policy with:

     Set-ExecutionPolicy RemoteSigned -Scope LocalMachine

-Here is a sample PowerShell script which outputs facts using the required format that you can try:
+Here is a sample PowerShell script which outputs facts using the required format:

     Write-Host "key1=val1"
     Write-Host "key2=val2"
     Write-Host "key3=val3"

-You should be able to execute this PowerShell script on the command line yourself after changing execution policy.
+You should be able to save and execute this PowerShell script on the command line after changing the execution policy.

 ### Structured Data Facts

-Facter can parse the contents of files for structured content.
-This can be achieved by creating a file using an extension which matches the internal content type.

-At the moment we have support for the following extensions:
+Facter can parse structured data files stored in the external facts directory and set facts based on their contents.

+Structured data files must use one of the supported data types and must have the correct file extension.
+At the moment, Facter supports the following extensions and data types:

-* yaml: YAML data
+* `.yaml`: YAML data, in the following format:

+        ---
+        key1: val1
+        key2: val2
+        key3: val3
-* json: JSON data
+* `.json`: JSON data, in the following format:

+        {
+            "key1": "val1",
+            "key2": "val2",
+            "key3": "val3",
+        }
-* txt: Key value pairs
+* `.txt`: Key value pairs, in the following format:

+        key1=value1
+        key2=value2
+        key3=value3

+As with executable facts, structured data files can set multiple facts at once.

 ### Caching External facts

-Just like with Ruby facts, you can cache external facts by providing a corresponding file with the extension 'ttl' next to the original external fact file.
-For example if your script is:
+Just like with Ruby facts, you can cache external facts for better performance.
+This is done by creating a text file in the facts directory with the same file name as the fact (including extension) and the `.ttl` extension.
+For example, if your script is:

     /etc/facter/facts.d/myfacts.sh

-You simply create the file:
+The `.ttl` file should be:

     /etc/facter/facts.d/myfacts.sh.ttl

-Containing the number of second you wish to cache the results for.
-You can also provide the special values 0 and -1 as with Ruby facts.
+TTL files should contain the number of seconds for which to cache the results.
+You can also provide the following special TTL values:

+* `0` --- never cache.
+This is the default behaviour.
+* `-1` --- cache forever.
+Useful for one-off operations that should never need to run again.

+The TTL value will apply to all of the facts set by the script.

 ### Troubleshooting

-Generally if your external fact is not being parsed for some reason you can run facter with debug mode, and it should give you a meaningful reason as to why:
+If your external fact is not appearing in Facter's output, running Facter in debug mode should give you a meaningful reason and tell you which file is causing the problem:

-    facter --debug
+    # facter --debug

-An example would be in cases where you had invalid characters being returned.
+An example would be in cases where a fact returns invalid characters.
-Let say you used a hyphen instead of an equals sign in your script test.sh:
+Let say you used a hyphen instead of an equals sign in your script `test.sh`:

     #!/bin/bash

     echo "key1-value1"

-Running facter --debug you should get a reasonable error message:
+Running `facter --debug` should yield a useful error message:

     ...
     Fact file /etc/facter/facts.d/test.sh was parsed but returned an empty data set ...

-If you are interested in finding out where any bottlenecks are, you can run facter in timing mode and it will reflect how long it takes to parse your external facts:
+If you are interested in finding out where any bottlenecks are, you can run Facter in timing mode and it will reflect how long it takes to parse your external facts:

     facter --timing

-The output should look similar to Ruby facts, but will provide full paths to external facts for your reference.
+The output should look similar to the timing for Ruby facts, but will name external facts with their full paths.
 For example:

     $ facter --timing
     kernel: 14.81ms